 Name

 Date of Birth

 Class

 Medical Condition

 Medication

 Frequency

 Dosage

 When to be given?

 Any other instructions?

 Emergency Contact Name: Telephone:

 GP Name: Telephone:

-accordance with school and Local Authority gui nsent to the school staff to administer the medication in dance.
-I will inform the school in writing immediately if there is cine.
-I also give consent for appropriate medical attention to
+The above information is accurate and I give consent to the school staff to administer the medication in accordance with school and Local Authority guidance.
+I will inform the school in writing immediately if there is any change in dosage or frequency of the medicine.
+I also give consent for appropriate medical attention to be sought as required in an emergency.

 Parent/Carer Signature: Date:

 Print Name:

 Head teacher's signature Signature: Date:

 Print Name: